How to Start a Book Publishing Company

-Furthermore, an LLC is more versatile and allows you to tax it as a Sole Proprietorship, Partnership, C Corporation or S-Corporation.
+Furthermore, an LLC is more versatile and allows you to tax it as a Sole Proprietorship, Partnership, C Corporation, or S-Corporation.
 Basically, it is the best of all worlds and fits nicely in the self-publishing business structure.
-Here’s a great article that discusses in more depth the difference between a Sole Proprietorship and LLC, the two that most likely will fit most self-publishers.

-Although the name of your business doesn’t need to reflect the name of your actual business, it can still cause problems if they aren’t the same.
+Although the name of your publishing business doesn’t need to reflect the name of your actual business, it can cause problems if they aren’t the same.

 When setting up an LLC, many self-publishers will make their home their place of business since they need a physical place for their company.

 This is a bad idea because your information will be public and debt collectors, lawyers, and random people will know where you live.
 So what can you do instead?

 Rent a Physical Location: I don’t think I need to explain that this option is very costly and isn’t really a viable option for most of us.